Corporate Strategy: The Four Key Components

 Strategic trade-offs are at the core of corporate strategy planning.
 It's not always possible to take advantage of all feasible opportunities.
 In addition, business decisions almost always entail a degree of risk.
 Corporate level decisions need to take these factors into account in arriving at the optimal strategic mix.

 As we noted earlier, a complete organizational strategy is divided into three distinct levels, based on the concerns and goals of the three hierarchical elements which make up an organization - at the corporate level, the business level, and the functional level.

 The business strategy level takes a corporate level strategic goal such as 'increasing market share in a given region or demographic', and turns it into a more fine-grained, practical strategic goal based on business level knowledge and experience.
-These might include marketing strategies, research and development, or acquisitions.

 The functional level is the most granular level of strategy - the realm of practical decisions and concerns which are less relevant at the business or corporate strategic levels.
 At the functional level, strategies and goals from the business and corporate level are turned into meaningful, functional results which ultimately determine outcomes for a business.

 By way of example, the functional level of a telecom company like Vodafone might be comprised of district or even store managers.
 At this level of strategic planning, general strategic goals are reduced to concrete strategic measures.